 Every year the Immigration Council chooses a main theme, proposed by member entities through a participatory process and agreed with the Standing Committee, which it works on throughout the year, at the Gathering, Awards and other participatory events or formats.

-With a topic of future relevance such as this, the CMIB aims to establish a roadmap and anticipate the reality of coming years.
-There are a lot of communities that have been in Barcelona for many years, and family re-unification is leading to the arrival of more and more elderly migrants.
+Faced with a future issue like this, the CMIB set out to pave the way and anticipate the reality of the coming years.
+There are already many communities that have been in Barcelona for many years, and a progressive phenomenon of regrouping of elderly migrants is taking place.

 The CMIB chose this subject for 2018.

 It is an issue that affects the entire population but especially migrants in their daily lives and in their rights and opportunities, through specific obstacles such as Spain’s Immigration Act and situations where their official papers are not in order, or the discrimination and often racism they suffer, among other things.

 - Report “Immigrants and Discrimination in the Right to Housing” CMIB proposals

 - Manifesto drawn up by the entities and read at the 2018 BCN Diverse City Gathering